A lot of acronyms can come out of the woodwork when an entrepreneur decides to start a new business.

 Starting an LLC is often preferable because it can come with more substantial benefits than a DBA alone.

 An LLC is one of many business structures an entrepreneur can register with the state.
-It’s best for a business owner to consult a skilled attorney about whether an LLC is the right choice.
+It’s best for a business owner to consult a skilled business attorney about whether an LLC is the right choice.

 Benefits of Starting an LLC